What biochemical blood test is normal? table. Normal cholesterol value in women

 • skin pathologies (dermatitis, pemphigus);

 Glucose is the main indicator of carbohydrate metabolism.
-This substance is the main energy product that enters the cell; it is from glucose and oxygen that the cell receives fuel for further life.
+This substance is the main energy product entering the cell; it is from glucose and oxygen that the cell receives fuel for further life activity.

-Glucose enters the blood after a meal, then enters the liver, where it is utilized in the form of glycogen.
+Glucose enters the blood after eating, then goes to the liver, where it is utilized in the form of glycogen.
 These processes are controlled by pancreatic hormones - insulin and glucagon (see).

-• The lack of glucose in the blood is called
+• Lack of glucose in the blood is called

 • Excess – hyperglycemia.